aldo-g/obsidian-llm-test/README.md

 ## License

-This project is licensed under the Zero-Clause BSD License (0BSD):
+This project is licensed under the Zero-Clause BSD License (0BSD).

 ## Acknowledgements

 - Built with [Obsidian Plugin API](https://github.com/obsidianmd/obsidian-api)
-- Uses [OpenAI API](https://openai.com/api/) for test generation and grading
+- Uses LLM APIs from OpenAI, Anthropic, Mistral, Google, and DeepSeek for test generation and grading